This page contains important information about driving in Oregon.

 Tickets for Driving Without Insurance

-You must have valid liability insurance when driving any motor vehicle in Oregon including one you rent or that a roommate or friend allowed you to borrow.
+Car insurance is always required.
+You must have valid auto liability insurance when driving any motor vehicle in Oregon (or any other state) including one you rent or that a roommate or friend allowed you to borrow.
 Liability insurance pays for injury you cause to other people and their property.
 You must have insurance even if you paid cash for your car.

 If you are stopped by the police you must give proof of liability insurance.
-If you had valid insurance at the time you were stopped but did not have it with you at the time, your ticket might be dismissed at court when you show proof of insurance.
+If you had valid insurance at the time you were stopped but did not have it with you at the time, your ticket might be dismissed at court when you show proof that you were insured on the date of your ticket.

 If you get convicted of driving uninsured or have an uninsured accident you will lose your privilege to drive in Oregon even if you have a valid license from another state or country.
 Buying insurance after you have an accident or get a ticket is always more expensive than buying insurance before an accident or ticket.